keithjjones/fileintel/README.md

 ```
 $ pip install requests[security]
 ```

+If you are using the NSRL database lookups, download the NSRL "Minimal" data set as a zip file.
+Put it in a directory you can access and point your configuration file to that zip file.
+There is no need to unzip the NSRL data.

 Lastly, I am a fan of virtualenv for Python.
 To make a customized local installation of Python to run this tool, I recommend you read:  http://docs.python-guide.org/en/latest/dev/virtualenvs/